 job / occupation

 You would use this specifically when describing what your job or occupation is.
+We have a full list of jobs in Korean here.

 Lastly, you can also use the word 작업 (jageob).
-However, this typically refers to a specific job being done, and is more often used in arts, architecture, and other similar professions, rather than for office jobs.
+However, this typically refers to a specific job being done and is more often used in arts, architecture, and other similar professions, rather than for office jobs.

 A word of caution about Romanization